productboardlabs/tslint-pb/README.md

 ## Rules

+> 💡 All the rules consume `reference: string` configuration for custom message

 ### check-unused-selectors

 This rule checks if ours connect (Flux) or selector implementation has all required dependencies, or if there is some dependency unused.
 If you are wondering, how this works in real life just ping us – [we are hiring.](https://www.productboard.com/careers/senior-javascript-developer-react-js/) 🤓